 This VEGAN CHIPOTLE SWEET POTATO SALAD is dairy free, egg free and super creamy!
 If you’re looking for a healthy alternative to traditional potato salad for your next summer BBQ, this one is a real crowd pleaser!

-The other day Tim and I were at a flea market with a lineup of food trucks and we had a sweet potato side salad that was really tasty.
-Then Tim turned to me and said “Can you make this at home?”
+I was at a flea market with a lineup of food trucks and had a sweet potato side salad that was really tasty.
+Then I thought “can I make this at home?”
 Challenge accepted!

-Here are the Healthy Swaps for this recipe:
+Here are the healthy ingredient swaps for this sweet potato salad recipe:

 - Potato → Sweet Potato